BenTarman/DNS-Resolution-DUG/README.md

 **COMPILE**

-typing make will give binary called dug
+typing make will give binary called dug.
+Compiler is c99.

 dug has many flag options but typing "./dug -h" will bring up a help menu